marcodalessandro76/Statical-Polarizability/README.md

   and the 'study' key.
 The allowed values of the study type are the tuples: (lda_pt,hgh_k),(lda_pw,hgh_k),(pbe,hgh_k),(pbe0,hgh_k).
   Moreover, for a subset of molecules also two type of nlcc psp are provided (based on the pbe xc), so for these cases there are two further studies : (pbe,nlcc_aw) and (pbe,nlcc_ss).
+* __Calculations/Single study nsp calculator__ : Define (and test) the complete procedure to compute the statical polarizability.
+The procedure contains various convergence tests, in order to identify :
+	* the converged value of rmult for the gs computation,
+	* the converged value of the field intensity,
+	* the converged value of rmult for the evaluation of the statical polarizability tensor.
 * __Calculations/Dataset calculator__ : Read the dataset dictionaries built by 'Construction of the dataset' and compute the statical polarizability for all the molecules and study type.
 Save the results in the files (sp)nsp__results.yaml.
 This files are the starting point for subsequent data analysis.
 The statical polarizability is computed according to the methods (sp)nsp_workflow defined in the Routines.Py.